BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/views/composite-view-api.md

 This source reads events in a streaming fashion from the defined project event log in the current Nexus Delta deployment.

 The specified list of identities will be used to retrieve the resources from the project.
-The target project must have `events/read` permissions in order to read events.
+The identities must have `events/read` permission on the target project in order to read events.

 The events are offered to the projections stage.